CurtisNewbie/BookStoreApp/README.md

 - an Angular 8 frontend for clients (in <a href="https://github.com/CurtisNewbie/BookStoreApp/tree/master/frontend/frontend">./frontend/frontend</a>), and
 - an Angular 8 frontend for admins (in <a href="https://github.com/CurtisNewbie/BookStoreApp/tree/master/admin/admin">./admin/admin</a>).

+`As I continue learning, I do realise that the backend code in this app is poorly organised.
+For example, a model can be in different states, they may have different fields, and mixing these states throughout the process is terriable.
+An obvious example will be that a new order from client should not include id.
+Problems like this undermine maintainability, so this project is no longer maintained, but feel free to have a look my code :D.`

 ### Prerequisite

 - Java 11 (MUST)